superbrothers/kubernetes-docs/docs/user-guide/kubectl/kubectl_expose.md

   -l, --labels string                  Labels to apply to the service created by this call.
       --load-balancer-ip string        IP to assign to the LoadBalancer.
 If empty, an ephemeral IP will be created and used (cloud-provider specific).
       --name string                    The name for the newly created object.
   -o, --output string                  Output format.
-One of: (json, yaml, name, go-template, go-template-file, template, templatefile, jsonpath, jsonpath-as-json, jsonpath-file).
+One of: (json, yaml, kyaml, name, go-template, go-template-file, template, templatefile, jsonpath, jsonpath-as-json, jsonpath-file).
       --override-type string           The method used to override the generated object: json, merge, or strategic. (default "merge")
       --overrides string               An inline JSON override for the generated object.
 If this is non-empty, it is used to override the generated object.
 Requires that the object supply a valid apiVersion field.
       --port string                    The port that the service should serve on.
 Copied from the resource being exposed, if unspecified
       --protocol string                The network protocol for the service to be created.
 Default is 'TCP'.
   -R, --recursive                      Process the directory used in -f, --filename recursively.
 Useful when you want to manage related manifests organized within the same directory.
       --save-config                    If true, the configuration of current object will be saved in its annotation.
 Otherwise, the annotation will be unchanged.
 This flag is useful when you want to perform kubectl apply on this object in the future.
       --selector string                A label selector to use for this service.
 Only equality-based selector requirements are supported.
-If empty (the default) infer the selector from the replication controller or replica set.)
+If empty (the default) infer the selector from the resource being exposed.
       --session-affinity string        If non-empty, set the session affinity for the service to this; legal values: 'None', 'ClientIP'
       --show-managed-fields            If true, keep the managedFields when printing objects in JSON or YAML format.
       --target-port string             Name or number for the port on the container that the service should direct traffic to.
 Optional.